Still have questions? Leave a comment

 3. Rising action: The conflict develops and brings newer and more complicated incidents, leading to the climax.

 4. Climax: The conflict reaches a peak, which then leads to a change in the course of events, giving the reader a new understanding of the story either through an event or an insight.
+The climax often revolves around the major conflict the protagonist must confront.

-5. Falling action: The conflict gets resolved and the action slows down.
+5. Falling action: The conflict gets resolved, and the action slows down.

 6. Resolution: The conflict ends, leaving the reader fulfilled.